 How the technology that measures your average speed kilometer by kilometer works 🚗

 These systems are not based on a fixed point, but on two cameras that record the license plate at the start and end of the section.
-A computer calculates the time taken, and if the average speed exceeds the permitted limit, a fine is generated.
-The precision is high, as the system discards stops at service areas or traffic jams using algorithms.
-This makes it impossible to fool the radar by braking only in front of a control point, as was done with conventional speed cameras.
+A computer calculates the time taken and, if the average speed exceeds the permitted limit, the fine is generated.
+The precision is high, as the system discards stops at service areas or traffic jams through algorithms.
+This makes it impossible to fool the radar by braking only at a control point, as was done with conventional speed cameras.

 Goodbye to the trick of braking just before the radar 😅